The Brotherhood of Saint Gregory

 Ronald Augustine Fox

-Ronald Augustine Fox is the Director of Vocations for the Brotherhood.
+Ronald Augustine Fox is the Director of Vocations and is on the Benevolent Trust Board for the Brotherhood.
 He serves as senior Master of Ceremonies and liturgical coordinator at Church of the Atonement, Chicago.
+In retirement, he works part-time as a civil process coordinator for a firm in the Chicago area.
 Prior to his retirement, he was Assistant to the President of Seabury Western and Bexley Seabury Seminaries in Chicago.
-An honors graduate of Roosevelt University in Chicago, he also has a Master of Ministry, magna cum laude, and a Master of Theology, summa cum laude, from Providence Theological School.
+An honors graduate of Roosevelt University in Chicago, he also earned a paralegal certificate with scholarly distinction from the American Institute for Paralegal Studies, and has a Master of Ministry, magna cum laude, and a Master of Theology, summa cum laude, from Providence Theological School.
 He serves as secretary of the National Association of Episcopal Christian Communities (NAECC).

 Maurice John Grove